Market Penetration Strategy

 i.
 Identify Target Segments

-Example: In Online Fashion Inc., you may identify teenagers and young women as a key target segment for your clothing lines.
+For example, in Online Fashion Inc., you can identify teenagers and young women as a key target segment for your clothing lines.

 ii.
 Analyze Customer Needs

-Example: With Online Fashion Inc., you may survey female teens and understand the demand for affordable, stylish, and trendy clothing that suits them.
+For example, with Online Fashion Inc., you can survey female teens and understand the demand for affordable, stylish, and trendy clothing that suits them.

 Step 2 – Competitive Analysis